by Linda Walleshauser, on Feb 23, 2023 9:45:00 AM

 In order to qualify for an executive exemption, an employee must pass the Salary Level Test as well as:

-• Managing a customarily recognized department or subdivision of a business/company
+- Managing a recognized department or subdivision of a business/company

-• Have the authority to hire and/or fire other employees, or their thoughts on similar decisions are given particular weight and consideration
+- Have the authority to hire and/or fire other employees

-If an employee meets the previous three requirements as well as the Salary Level Test, then they are considered an Executive Exempt Employee and are not subject to FLSA minimum wage and overtime law.
+If an employee meets the previous three requirements as well as the Salary Level Test, then he or she is considered an Executive Exempt Employee and is not subject to FLSA minimum wage and overtime law.

 Administrative Exemption